printers-for-people/catboat/docs/Debugging.md

 ~/klipper/scripts/motan/data_logger.py /tmp/klippy_uds mylog
 ```

-This command will connect to the Klipper API Server, subscribe to
+This command will connect to the Kalico API Server, subscribe to
 status and motion information, and log the results.
 Two files are
 generated - a compressed data file and an index file (eg,
 `mylog.json.gz` and `mylog.index.gz`).
 After starting the logging, it